Constitution

 b.
 The financial year shall run from 1st April to 31st March.

-5.2.
+6.2.
 General Finance

 a.
 The Society shall be non-profit making.
-The Office Bearers and members may only receive payment, direct or indirect, as reimbursement for legitimate expenses.
+The Office Bearers and Members may only receive payment, direct or indirect, as reimbursement for legitimate expenses.

-e.
+c.
 A loss carried forward into the following financial year must be notified and explained at the Annual General Meeting.

-6. Policy
+7. Policy

-6.1.
+7.1.
 Re-registration, Annual Reports and Financial Reports

 a.
 Re-registration of the society must be submitted in accordance with the deadlines set by the Activities Team.